Emilio Echevarría

-Emilio Antonio Echevarría Noriega (born 3 July 1944) is a Mexican actor.
+Emilio Antonio Echevarría Noriega (3 July 1944 – 4 January 2025) was a Mexican actor.

-Career
+Life and career

 Echevarría began his acting career in 1978 as a member of the Constitution of Art and Society.
-He appeared in Amores Perros as the hitman and ex-guerrilla nicknamed "El Chivo" (The Goat), and Y tu mamá también, which also co-starred Gael García Bernal.
+He appeared in Amores perros as the hitman and ex-guerrilla nicknamed "El Chivo" (The Goat), and Y tu mamá también, which also co-starred Gael García Bernal.
 He has also had small parts in two international productions, first as Raoul, a Cuban agent in the James Bond film Die Another Day and then as Antonio López de Santa Anna in The Alamo.

-In 2007, he appeared in El Búfalo de la Noche along with Y tu mamá Tambien co-star Diego Luna, written by Amores Perros author Guillermo Arriaga.
-In 2011, he played Sabio in a Mexican production of Gabriel Garcia Marquez's "Memories of My Melancholy Whores".
+In 2007, he appeared in El búfalo de la noche along with Y tu mamá tambien co-star Diego Luna, written by Amores perros author Guillermo Arriaga.
+In 2011, he played Sabio in a Mexican adaptation of Gabriel García Márquez's novella Memories of My Melancholy Whores.
 The film was directed by Henning Carlsen and also stars Geraldine Chaplin and Ángela Molina.

+Echevarría died on 4 January 2025, at the age of 80.